FRC4048/FRC2025_Java/README.md

-This is 4048's main 2025 github repository.
+This is FRC 4048's main 2025 GitHub repository.

-Potenial Causes for Error:
+Contribution rules:
+* This is a private repository that only takes contributions from team members or mentors
+* Ensure your code builds
+* Ensure your code is formatted properly

-If your code does not compile or there is a lot of compile issues
+* Ensure your code is tested
+* do not make too many changes in 1 pr if possible
+* before making a pr, make sure to pull from the main branch and solve the merge conflicts

+Potential Causes for Error in this Repository:
+* If your code shows errors on IntelliJ.
-Attempt some of these fixes:
+    * Attempt some of these fixes:

-Build the code
+        * Build the code
+        * We also do not recommend using IntelliJ for new members as wpilib is better supported for FRC